dlang-tour/english/basics/alias-strings.md

 to recognize that these two code points combine into single displayed character.

-Correct processing of Unicode can be very complicated but for most time D developers can simply consider `string` variables as magical byte arrays and rely on standard library algorithms to do the right job.
+Correct processing of Unicode can be very complicated, but for most of the time D developers can simply consider `string` variables as magical byte arrays and rely on standard library algorithms to do the right job.
 Most of Unicode functionality is provided by